madMAx43v3r/chia-gigahorse/README.md

 ```
 It will show the block height as well as the average fee that applies, depending on if the proof was computed via CPU or GPU.

+### Pool Partial Difficulty

+When farming NFT plots on a pool it is recommended to set the partial difficulty to 18 or more, otherwise your harvester will be overloaded with computing full proofs.

 ### Usage

 Using the Gigahorse binaries is pretty much the same as with a normal Chia installation: